carefulcomputer/node-red-contrib-settings-vault/README.md

 This module provides a centralized approach to managing any configuration values in Node-RED flows.
 Instead of hardcoding settings in function nodes, scattering them across multiple flows, or managing separate configuration files, you can define all your configuration values once in a secure configuration node and retrieve them wherever needed.

-**Two nodes:**
-This module provides two nodes:
-- **vault-config**: A configuration node where you store all your values (the vault itself)
-- **vault**: A runtime node you use in your flows to retrieve specific values from the vault
+**How to Use:**

+All your settings are stored once in a **vault-config** configuration node (accessed via the Configuration nodes panel).
+Once stored, you can retrieve these values in two ways:

+1. **Using the vault node** - Add vault nodes to your flows to automatically retrieve and populate settings when messages pass through
+2. **Using function nodes** - Access vault values directly in your JavaScript code using `global.get('vault')` - no need to add extra nodes to your flow

+Both methods access the same encrypted configuration, so use whichever approach fits your flow best - or use both together.

 **What can you store:**
-- Credentials (API keys, passwords, tokens)
+- Credentials (API keys, secrets, tokens)
 - API endpoints and base URLs
 - Database connection strings and settings
 - SMTP server configurations